-Gordon Lawrie lives in Edinburgh and worked as a teacher for 36 years before writing the novels Four Old Geezers And A Valkyrie and The Discreet Charm of Mary Maxwell-Hume as well as some other short stories, more details of which can be found on his own website.
+Gordon Lawrie lives in Edinburgh and worked as a teacher for 36 years before writing a number of novels including Four Old Geezers And A Valkyrie and The Blogger Who Came in from the Cold, plus many short stories.
+More details can be found on his own website.
 He also runs a very small publishing operation, Comely Bank Publishing.

 Bruce Levine, a native Manhattanite, has spent his life as a writer of fiction and poetry and as a music and theatre professional and is published on and in numerous internet and print journals.
 He lives with his rescued Australian Shepherd, Daisy.
 His work is dedicated to the loving memory of his wife, dancer/actress, Lydia Franklin.
 Visit Bruce at his own website.

 Tamara Linden is an exam prep tutor and budding college counseling planner by trade but a writer and musician by passion.
 More of her work can be found on her own website, tamaralinden.com, in Timeless Tales Magazine and Seven Deadly Sins: A YA Anthology (Envy), available at Amazon.com.